tst2005/lua-modhelper/README.md

 Current Lua module returned values
 ==================================

-Usualy it is a table.
+Usualy, it is a table!

 A simple table value
 --------------------

+Because :
-Because it is as easy to define as easy to use.
+ * it is as easy to define as easy to use.
+ * you can store lot of functions inside.

 * file "foo.lua":
 ```lua